tillitis/tillitis-key1/doc/threat_model/threat_model.md

 * Access to compute resources.
 Possibly access to lab equipment
 * Will try all possible SW and HW attack vectors.
 In and out of scope
 * End game is to find flaws in threat model.
-Acquire knowledge and findings to produce an interesting talk at CCC, USENIX or Security Fest
+Acquire knowledge and findings to produce an interesting talk at Chaos Communication Congress, USENIX or Security Fest

 Over time (with new releases), and given feedback by the CCC Hacker, the TKey device should be able to withstand attacks by the CCC Hacker.